wso2/docs-is/en/docs/apis/authorized-apps-rest-api.md

     You can use [OAuth2 Authorized Apps
     API Definition - v2](../..apis/authorized-apps-v2-rest-api) instead.

 ???
-Note "Click For Instructions"
+Note "Click For instructions"
-    Follow the innstructions given below to try out the REST APIs with your local instance of WSO2 Identity Server.
+    Follow the instructions given below to try out the REST APIs with your local instance of WSO2 Identity Server.

        1. Click on **Authorize** button and provide desired values for authentication.
        2. Expand the relevant API operation and click the **Try It Out** button.